-The targets to which the remuneration of the chairman & CEO will be linked shall be those reflected in the Annual Director Remuneration Report, and will be related to parameters such as:
+The objectives to which the short-term variable remuneration of the chairman & CEO shall be linked will be those relating to parameters such as:

 - Shareholder remuneration compared to other securities and indices.

-- Development and application of the Stakeholder Relations Policy and commitment to the social dividend.
+- Development and application of the Stakeholder Engagement Policy and commitment to the social dividend.

 - Management of corporate reputation, measured by the Company's presence on sustainability and ethics indices.

-For other executive directors, the targets to which his variable remuneration will be linked will be those relating to parameters such as:
+The targets to which the short-term variable remuneration of other executive directors shall be linked will be those relating to parameters such as:

 - Levels of occupational safety and labour climate.